Startup Definitions

 VentureAn endeavor involving risk and reward.

-Venture CapitalA form of private equity financing that provides capital to startups and emerging companies with high growth potential.
+Venture CapitalA form of private equity financing that provides capital to startups and emerging companies.

 Venture CapitalistAn investor who provides capital to startups with high growth potential in exchange for equity.